qrtl/mi7-custom/account_tax_round_down/readme/DESCRIPTION.rst

   on the given conditions which should be provided another module by extending the _need_round_down() method.

+Installing the module does not do anything by itself.

 Background:

 In Japan there is sometimes a tacit industry-wide convention of rounding down the tax